cchoi96/miniscurl/README.md

 ## Final Product

-### Currently not responsive, gif image 'borrowed' from bit.ly
 !["The home page of the app (not responsive at the moment).
 Image 'borrowed' from bit.ly"](public/images/home.png "Home Page")

 !["The registering page"](public/images/register.png "Register Page")